 Ms. Esque led Intel Corporation's involvement in the movement to raise awareness around the importance of educating girls for global economic and social progress.
 Intel was the driving force behind the creation of Girls Rising a feature film and social action campaign shown around the world to millions of people.
 The campaign included collaboration with government leaders, non‐profit partners, employees and customers earned Intel high‐profile roles in 20 leading policy forums.

 Nora Walsh is the Executive Director of the George W. Brackenridge Foundation, a private foundation committed to bringing high-performing charter schools to San Antonio and supporting their continued growth.
-Nora has been with the Brackenridge Foundation for four years and is inspired by the positive impact the Foundation has on the San Antonio educational landscape.
-A staunch supporter of school choice, Nora believes a student’s educational options should not be dictated by his or her zip code
+Nora has been with the Brackenridge Foundation for over five years and is inspired by the positive impact the Foundation has on the San Antonio educational landscape.
+A staunch supporter of school choice, Nora believes a student's educational options should not be dictated by his or her zip code.

-Prior to joining Brackenridge, Nora’s professional life in education spanned pre-school through college including past positions in Major Giving at Trinity University and as the Enrollment & Marketing Director at Providence Catholic School.
+Prior to joining Brackenridge, Nora's professional life in education spanned pre-school through college including past positions in Major Giving at Trinity University and as the Enrollment & Marketing Director at Providence Catholic School.
 Nora understands the true value of education and the professional barriers that arise in the absence of a college degree.
-She has prioritized education in her family, pursuing her own degree and supporting her husband and three daughters through years of higher education (four undergraduate and two graduate degrees with another master’s and a doctorate in progress).
+She has prioritized education in her family.

-Nora is amazed at the world-class tuition-free public school education that BASIS provides students in grades K-12 and is honored and humbled to serve as a Board Member.
-She resides in San Antonio with her husband, a long time team member of USAA.
+Nora is amazed at the world-class tuition-free public-school education that BASIS provides students in grades K-12 and is honored and humbled to serve as a Board Member.